 - 14 mL of 2.5% Formic acid in water is added to samples.
-Tube is tightly sealed.
-Dissolve sample by shaking for 15-30 seconds (vortex as needed), then sonicate in ultrasonic bath and mix on multi vortex mixer for 30 minutes each.
+A tube is tightly sealed.
+Dissolve sample by shaking for 15-30 seconds (vortex as needed), then sonicate in an ultrasonic bath and mix on a multi-vortex mixer for 30 minutes each.

 - Centrifuge at 4000 rpm (3750 gm) for 10 minutes at room temperature.